Opentrons/opentrons/robot-server/README.rst

 ***************
 Simulators
 ***************
-`make dev` or will run the robot-server with simple software simulations of the Smoothie and magnetic, temperature, and thermocycler modules.
+Simulation mode will run the robot-server with simple software simulations of the Smoothie and magnetic, temperature, and thermocycler modules.
+This mode is ideal for rapid testing as the GCODE communication layer is bypassed.

+- `make -C robot-server dev`

 ***************
 Emulators
 ***************
-Using the emulation mode will have the robot server communicate to the emulation application.
-In this mode, the robot server is running as it would on the OT-2.
+Using the emulation mode will have the robot server send GCODE commands to a running emulation application.
+In this mode, the robot server is running exactly as it would on the OT-2.

 This requires two steps.
 Enter these commands from the opentrons directory: